- Download the mobile app!

 - Sexual assault/relationship violence

-Samford University Counseling Services & Wellness Programs is not designed to advocate for a student in regards expert testimony or character evaluations.
+Samford University Counseling & Wellness is not designed to advocate for a student in regards expert testimony or character evaluations.
 The primary focus of our office is treating and facilitating the student's overall wellness and health.

 Counselors do not undertake assessments of students or their family members for legal purposes.
 Students needing expert testimony for court related purposes can contact a professional outside of Samford University at their own expense.